Restaurant Brighton's guide to

 The Cleveland Arms near fiveways have renovated their outside space, adding heaters, lighting and coverings so that groups of six can come together and enjoy their famed homecooked food and glowing hospitality.
 The nearby parks make for an excellent opportunity to extend your time together.

 Hove Place has for many years transformed its Italian garden into a Winter Garden, packed with twinkles and festive decor.
-Additional heaters and covering on both sides of the garden make for a snug spot for mixed households abiding by the rule of six to enjoy a super festive feast from the kitchen of Phil Bartley.
-A special Fare Share menu gives you a ‘substantial meal’ for £5 with a £2 discount going to the Fare Share charity, relieving poverty and diverting food waste.
-Bookings for the Winter Garden can be made online.
+Additional heaters and covering on both sides of the garden make for a snug spot for mixed households abiding by the rule of six to enjoy a reunion accompanied by delights from the kitchen of Phil Bartley.

 The Cricketers is situated in the heart of the Lanes and is one of the city’s oldest pubs.
-The newest addition to the classic pub is an outdoor marquee, open for mixed households looking for an impromptu spot for a post-shopping drink and Scotch egg.
-The marquee at the Cricketers is open for walk-ins but single households can reserve indoor tables.
-A Fare Share menu gives you a ‘substantial meal’ for £5 with a £2 discount going to the Fare Share charity, relieving poverty and diverting food waste.
+The newest addition to the classic pub is an outdoor marquee, open for mixed households looking for an impromptu spot for a post-shopping drink.
+The marquee at the Cricketers is open for walk-ins.

-The Ladies Mile pub in Patcham has a new marquee and heated booths added in the rear garden.
-The pub is a family favourite and these outside spaces can be enjoyed by families spanning multiple households (up to the rule of six).
+The Ladies Mile pub in Patcham has a marquee and heated booths in the rear garden.
+The pub is a family favourite and these outside spaces can be enjoyed by families spanning two households or multiple households up to the rule of six.
 Russell Tisbury runs the kitchens, whose Sunday roasts have held a top-three spot in the BRAVOs for the past three years.
-An affordable Fare Share menu gives you a ‘substantial meal’ for £5 with a £2 donation going to Fare Share

-Indulge in some local fun times at the historic Black Lion Pub this winter.
+Indulge in some local fun times at the historic Black Lion Pub.
 They benefit from having a heated beer garden at the rear, with individual covered and heated booths.
-This year they have introduced a large marquee to the front of the venue.
-You’ll find this space suitably festive, with extra heaters and twinkly lights.
-All outdoor seated areas are open to bookings of up to six people from mixed households.
+They have introduced a large marquee to the front of the venue, with extra heaters to keep off the spring chill.
+All outdoor seated areas are open to bookings of up to six people or larger groups from two households.

-The Mesmerist is continuing to endorse the good times over the chilly season and will be opening their fabulous heated roof terrace for mixed groups of up to six every Friday from 6 pm and Sat from 3 pm.
+The Mesmerist is continuing to endorse the good times while lockdown eases and will be opening their fabulous heated roof terrace for mixed groups of up to six.
 They have provided their guests with an additional outdoor heated marquee which can accommodate up to five groups of six from mixed households.
-This space will be open seven days a week.
-They have a delightfully festive menu to accompany their vast cocktail selection.
 Booking is essential.

-This lively pub and restaurant is worth visiting for a festive jug and some grub from their festive menu.
-They’re set smack in the middle of Brighton’s bustling North Laines, which means they can offer you the perfect spot for a stopgap from all the Christmas shopping.
-If you’re sat outside you’ll get the full effect of the North Laines Christmas light display.
-These seats are prime street-side spots and now benefit from the addition of shining new awnings, so you can enjoy the views with friends and shelter whatever the weather.
+The Dorset is set smack in the middle of Brighton’s North Laines, which means they can offer you the perfect spot for a stopgap from all that shopping you can now do.
+The seating is a prime street-side spot and now benefit from the addition of shining new awnings, so you can enjoy the views with friends and shelter whatever the weather.

 The George Payne in Hove is a lovely community pub off the beaten track.
 Their garden area is tucked away from the road, making it great for children and families.
-This winter they’re turning their garden into a hygge paradise in which to fulfil that long-awaited and much-needed reunion with friends.
-Tucking into their delicious menu for a substantial meal is hardly a chore either
+New for 2021 The George Payne now serves a Pan Asian menu, except for Sundays when the classic roast returns.

 Restaurants and Cafes

 The New Inn in Hurstpierpoint is a superb country pub with a gastro-pub menu, nestled in amongst plenty of countryside and the quaint village full of boutique shops.
-The pub garden’s south aspect means even in winter a sunny day catches every ray.
+The pub garden’s south aspect means plenty of sun if it’s nice.
 There’s a large awning covered area and the addition of fire pits and heaters turns The New Inn’s garden space into a gem well worth the journey out of town.